Lexcelon/advanced-interview-challenge/README.md

 Set up and install a local MySQL database (and some kind of database viewer, like MySQLWorkbench) and create a new schema called lexcelon_interview_challenge.
 Once set up, use the credentials you used during setup of your local database to populate an environment variables configuration file.
 There is an example configuration file provided in server/config/.env.example.
 Duplicate this file in the same folder, update your database password, and name it .env.

 ### Setup Task 3: Create a Sequelize Model to hold your contact data.
 Sequelize is a tool we use to create and manage our database schema.
 In the server/models folder, create your Sequelize model (Sequelize model = database table).
+If you were making a Contact table, you should make a file called Contact.js in the models/ folder and create the Sequelize model in there, being sure to export that model from models/index.js.

 Note: Behind the scene, Sequelize will convert your fields (column names) to snake_case.
 Use camalCase when creating your model.
 You may notice in the seeder file that they are in snake_case-- that is just how the seeder files work.